Buying Burning Man Tickets

 Note: International camps often are both in need of feet on the street in the US and have more tickets than for which they have demand.
 Reach out to as many as you can, either with interest of joining (ideally!), or at a minimum with an offer to help out with logistics in the US.
 Camping with a camp of non-US people would likely be an interesting experience, and helping them move gear, do groundwork before they arrive, etc., is a service that is needed.
 Reach out to enough of these camps, and you will get face value tickets, and help support a camp that has logistical issues and is contributing to the diverse experience that is Burning Man.

 Watch Craigslist for face value tickets.
 If you are in the SF Bay Area, they pop up now and then.
 Outside of San Francisco it’s far less likely, but in Portland and Seattle a few pop up every year.
-Insist on getting full ID and contact information from the seller to ensure that the tickets are genuine, haven’t been declared lost or otherwise been canceled.
+Insist on getting full ID and contact information from the seller to help ensure that the tickets are genuine, haven’t been declared lost or otherwise been canceled.
 Any honest seller will happily provide this (they may not be willing to provide it until you are ready to hand over cash, to avoid you reporting their tickets to BM for cancellation).
-Pay via an electronic service, so you have extra protection if you need to go after a fraudulent seller.
+Pay via Paypal specifying you are buying goods or services, so you have extra protection if you need to go after a fraudulent seller.
+Carefully examine the ticket to ensure the holographic images are valid.
+Install a QR reader on your phone, and scan the QR code and make sure the number matches the ticket number.
+And compare the ticket against the list of voided tickets.
+Note that even if you do all these, one scam is to sell a valid ticket, then reported it stolen to the org, have it cancelled and reissued.
+One way to mitigate this is to have the tickets transferred via a Will Call ticket transfer.

 StubHub.
 StubHub tickets are generally more expensive than eBay once you figure in the service charge.
 StubHub offers a full guaranty against fraudulent tickets: you will either (a) get replacement tickets or (b) get your money back.
 StubHub purchases tickets each year to Burning Man and has in the past replaced fraudulent tickets at the gate, for at least one buyer I talked with at the event.
 However, StubHub is not free from risk.
 A common issue is that a seller sells tickets to you, you wait for delivery, and they fail to deliver.
 StubHub will give you a refund, and charge the seller a fee.
 The problem is that if you purchased your tickets in July, and then needed to replace them in mid-August, you may find that the tickets went from $900 to $1500.
 StubHub will not give any credit or refund in this situation.